Gilead Sciences: 2010 to 2019

 In 2016, the company acquired Nimbus Apollo, Inc. for $400 million, giving Gilead control of the compound NDI-010976 (an ACC inhibitor) and other preclinical ACC inhibitors for the treatment of non-alcoholic steatohepatitis and for the potential treatment of hepatocellular carcinoma.
 Also in 2016, the company was named the most generous company on the 2016 Fortune list of The Most Generous Companies of the Fortune 500.
 Charitable donations to HIV/AIDS and liver disease organizations totaled over 440 million in 2015.

 In August 2017, the company announced it would acquire Kite Pharma for $11.9 billion, equating to $180 cash per share, a 29% premium over the closing price of the shares.
 The deal was Gilead's entry into the cell therapy market and added a chimeric antigen receptor T cell (CAR-T) therapy candidate to the company's portfolio.
 By 2022 this acquisition had led to two marketed products for lymphoma: Yescarta and Tecartus.
 In November, the company announced it will acquire Cell Design Labs for up to $567 million, after it indirectly acquired a stake of 12.2% via the Kite Pharma deal.

 On May 9, 2019, the U.S. Department of Health and Human Services announced that Gilead Sciences will donate Truvada, the only drug approved to prevent infection with H.I.V., for free to 200,000 patients annually for 11 years.
 On December 3, 2019, HHS explained how the government would distribute the donated drugs.
 HHS Secretary Alex Azar explained that the U.S. government will pay Gilead $200 per bottle for 30 pills for costs associated with getting the drug from factories into the eventual hands of patients.

+Gilead Sciences is led by a board of directors and an executive management team.
+Daniel O'Day has served as the chairman and chief executive officer since 2019.
+He succeeded John F. Milligan who was CEO from 2016 to 2018 and John C. Martin, who held the CEO role from 1996 to 2016, and was chairman until 2018.